savonrb/savon/index.md

 end
 {% endhighlight %}

-`Savon::Client.new` method accepts a block to be evaluated in the context of the client object.
-So you can use method calls inside the block, but local variables won't work.
+`Savon::Client.new` accepts a block to be evaluated in the context of the client object.
+Inside this block, you can access all methods from your own class, but local variables won't work.
 For more information on this, I recommend you read about [instance_eval with delegation](http://www.dcmanges.com/blog/ruby-dsls-instance-eval-with-delegation).

 If you don't like this or if it's actually a problem for you, you can use block arguments to specify which objects you would like to receive and Savon will yield those instead of instance evaluating the block.
-The `.new` method accepts 1-3 arguments and yields these objects:
+The `.new` method accepts 1-3 arguments and yields the following objects:

     [wsdl, http, wsse]

-For example, to work with the wsdl and http object, you could specify only two of the three possible arguments:
+For example, to work with the wsdl and http object, you can specify only two of the three possible arguments:

 {% highlight ruby %}
 client = Savon::Client.new do |wsdl, http|